UPPMAX/UPPMAX-documentation/docs/software/compiling_parallel.md

 ## Pthreads

-Pthreads (Posix threads) are more low-level than openMP.
-That means that for a beginner it is easier to get rather expected gain only with a few lines with openMP.
+Pthreads (Posix threads) are more low-level than OpenMP.
+That means that for a beginner it is easier to get rather expected gain only with a few lines with OpenMP.
 On the other hand it may be possible to gain more efficiency from your code with pthreads, though with quite some effort.
 Pthreads is native in c/c++.
 With additional installation of a POSIX library for Fortran it is possible to run it in there as well.

 Enter the following program in c and save in the file hello_pthreads.c